-- We always strongly encourage mothers to breastfeed their babies.
+• We always strongly encourage mothers to breastfeed their babies.
 Breastmilk contains extremely valuable nutrition for babies and is highly important for healthy growth and development.
-The research consistently shows that the benefits of breastfeeding generally outweigh any potential risks from chemicals that may be present in breastmilk.364 - In communities at risk of chemical exposures, the benefits of breastfeeding generally still outweigh any potential risks because breast milk can help to reduce any harmful effects of the chemicals on infants.365,366,367,368
+The research consistently shows that the benefits of breastfeeding generally outweigh any potential risks from chemicals that may be present in breastmilk.347 of breastfeeding generally still outweigh any potential risks because breast milk can help to reduce any harmful effects of the chemicals on infants.348,349,350,351